We are a church that follows the Jesus written about in scripture.

-When it comes to interpreting scripture we follow Jesus’ teaching by asking, “How are we to understand this section of scripture in light of the primary truth that God loves us, God wants us to love God and to love each other, and to treat each other like we would like to be treated?”
+“How are we to understand this section of scripture in light of the primary truth that God loves us, God wants us to love God and to love each other, and to treat each other like we would like to be treated?”

 Interpreting and understanding scripture is not always easy, but for us, as followers of Jesus, this is where we begin.
-When interpreting and understanding scripture become difficult, we turn to God, trusting God in the areas we lack clarity or find disagreements because we know that God is bigger than our particular perspective and God can handle our mistakes.
+When interpreting and understanding scripture becomes difficult, we turn to God, trusting God in the areas we lack clarity or find disagreements because we know that God is bigger than our particular perspective and God can handle our mistakes.